JetLag, the Lagrangian jet tracking algorithm

 The M function highlights Lagrangian coherent structures–organizing features of the circulation that correspond to maxima in atmospheric displacement and that are invariant over the chosen integration interval.
 JetLag relies on these features to locate jets that are coherent in space and in time, effectively separating jets from underlying waves.

-A data set based on ERA5 is ready for 1941-2020, for the subtropical jets and the polar front jets.
-We expect its public release in the coming months.
+A dataset based on ERA5 is ready for 1941-2020 for the subtropical jets and the polar front jets.
+We expect its public release in the coming months along with a paper detailing the methods.

-Other products will be released over time, including products for CMIP6 model runs.
+Other products will be released over time, including products for CMIP6/7 and LENS simulations.

 Contact us if you are interested in a product that is not available.